24

 Corrective Action

-No later than 5/1/2023, Larimer County recruiting team will continue to build relationships via Circa for the recruiting and hiring of women in this job category.
-Human Resources will continue to provide education and development around awareness of hiring of females in this job category.
+No later than 10/1/2025, Larimer County recruiting team will continue to post jobs and build relationships with sources that market jobs to veterans.
+Human Resources will continue to provide education and development around awareness of hiring veterans.

 Larimer County has instituted action programs to eliminate identified problem areas and to help achieve specific affirmative action goals.
 These programs include: